 Though there are no official statistics we could assume that individuals with overseas experience could have started to use Western social media while away and continued to do so on their return.

 The importance of these “wall climbers” is also highlighted when we realise how influential they can be to a market of people who have no access to western social media.
 Many brands are unconsciously expanding their presence to the Chinese consumer market through Chinese “wall climbers”.
 Some of these include Gucci Princetown, Zara TRF and Coconut Ash.
 Citing Gucci Princetown as an example, Chinese “wall climbers”will repost official western Gucci content on their own Chinese social media, giving the domestic Chinese market access to content they would previously not have.
-The growing number of fans and controversial topics coming from Gucci have also driven more mainstream Chinese media such as Rayli, to do in-depth coverage on the brand.
+The growing number of fans and controversial topics coming from Gucci have also driven more mainstream Chinese media to do in-depth coverage on the brand.
 Step by step, without a single TV commercial, the Princetown slipper has become one of the most popular luxury shoes in China today.

 Along with this a sizeable percentage of Chinese KOLs and celebrities are now running accounts on Western social platforms, with a fair amount of followers from the Chinese market.
 For example, Lu Han (@7_luhan_m), a popular Chinese actor, sees over 10 million followers on his Instagram, and is currently the top followed Chinese celebrity.